Tanger Outlets makes progress in the year after looting, vandalism

 Muhquan Younger, an employee at the Beef Jerky Outlet, agreed with Williams.

-The scene Monday was in stark contrast to the one in May 2020 when looting and vandalism broke following what had been a peaceful protest on May 31 against the killing of George Floyd by Minneapolis Police.
+The scene this one recent June day was in stark contrast to the one in May 2020 when looting and vandalism broke following what had been a peaceful protest on May 31 against the killing of George Floyd by Minneapolis police.

 A group of more than 300 people roamed the city’s business district, broke into storefronts and stole items.
 All together, 57 stores had sustained property damage.